Mabalacat

 Mabalacat is in the urban core of Metro Clark, also known as Metro Angeles, an urban area in Pampanga.
 This area is considered the industrial and residential heartland of Central Luzon.
 Metro Clark is also identified as a regional center by the national government.

 Etymology

-Mabalacat's name was derived from indigenous Negrito word mabalacat meaning "forest of balacats", a species of tree that was once prominent in the area.
+The name was derived from the indigenous Negrito word mabalacat meaning "place of balakat", a type of flowering buckthorn tree which was once abundant in the area.